DLCV-Fall-2024/DLCV-Fall-2024-Final-2-dontlookcanvis/README.md

 # Checkpoints download
 Please download all the checkpoints from: https://drive.google.com/drive/folders/1u2un5sqWEY7yj-U-1wgyN41BICqQ3wWm?usp=sharing
-You can also use ED-LoRA directly from the
+You can also use ED-LoRA directly from this repository; only merged LoRAs need downloads.

 # Usage